bobertlo/vmd/README.md

 [descriptive text](http://www.example.com/)

-Links are another example of an exception to the line wrapping rule.
+> Note: links are another exemption to the line wrapping rule.
+Their
-Links may require a text token longer than an arbitrary limit, but will be treated as one token in a paragraph (i.e. they will start on a new line if too long, or blended in with other tokens if they fit.)
+> formatting requires them to exist on a single line.

-> Note: footnote link notation is not supported
+> Note: footnote link notation is not supported.

 ### Lists